HHA Brief History

 Originally known as Harrogate Families Housing Association, formed in 1968.
 It is an exempt charity registered with the Homes and Communities Agency.

 The Association was formed in response to the appeal launched in 1968 to mark the 20th anniversary of the United Nations declaration on human rights, to address the perceived need and provide good quality accommodation at affordable rents.
 These values are at the centre of what the Association aims to deliver for the people of Harrogate.

-Through fundraising, monetary and property gifts and bequests, grants from the Government and loans the Association grew and currently owns 199 homes in and around the district of Harrogate.
-This includes a supported housing scheme for young people operated in partnership with Foundation, the support provider and a hostel offering temporary accommodation for up to 17 families in Harrogate town centre which is operated in partnership with Harrogate Borough Council.
+Through fundraising, monetary and property gifts and bequests, grants from the Government and loans the Association grew and currently owns 267 homes in and around the district of Harrogate.
+This includes a supported housing scheme for young people operated in partnership with Foundation, the support provider and a number of dispersed properties for people recovering from alcohol and drugs use operated by Changing Lives.
 There is close co-operation between the Association and Harrogate Council to assist in the delivery of its strategy and to develop new homes.